 There are no known portraits of Martha Wayles Jefferson, and descriptions of her appearance are scant.
-In his Memoirs of a Monticello Slave,Isaac Granger Jefferson described Mrs. Jefferson as small and said the younger daughter, Mary, was pretty "like her mother."
-Granddaughter Ellen Randolph Coolidge voices the family's oral history by describing her grandmother as, "... a very attractive person ... a graceful, ladylike and accomplished woman."
-As to her disposition, the Marquis de Chastellux described her as, "A gentle and amiable wife ...." and her sister's husband, Robert Skipwith, assured Jefferson that she possessed, "... the greatest fund of good nature ... that sprightliness and sensibility which promises to ensure you the greatest happiness mortals are capable of enjoying."
+In his Memoirs of a Monticello Slave,Isaac Granger Jefferson described Mrs. Jefferson as small and said the younger daughter, Mary, was pretty, "like her mother."2 Granddaughter Ellen Randolph Coolidge voices the family's oral history by describing her grandmother as "... a very attractive person ... a graceful, ladylike and accomplished woman."3 As to her disposition, the Marquis de Chastellux described her as a "mild and amiable wife ....,"4 and her sister's husband, Robert Skipwith, assured Jefferson that she possessed "... the greatest fund of good nature ... that sprightliness and sensibility which promises to ensure you the greatest happiness mortals are capable of enjoying."5

 Martha Jefferson was apparently talented in music.
-A Hessian officer who visited Jefferson at Monticello in 1780 noted, "You will find in his house an elegant harpsichord piano forte and some violins.
-The latter he performs well upon himself, the former his lady touches very skillfully and who, is in all respects a very agreeable sensible and accomplished lady."
-During courtship Jefferson had ordered a German clavichord for Martha, then changed his order to a pianoforte, "worthy the acceptance of a lady for whom I intend it."
+A Hessian officer who visited Jefferson at Monticello in 1780 noted, "You will find in his house an elegant Harpsichord Piano forte and some Violins.
+The latter he performs well upon himself, the former his Lady touches very skilfully and who, is in all Respects a very agreable Sensible and Accomplished Lady."6

 Over the course of her lifetime, Martha Jefferson bore seven children.
 Her son John, born during her first marriage, died at the age of three the summer before she married Thomas Jefferson.
 Of the six children born during her ten year marriage with Jefferson, only two daughters, Martha and Mary, would live to adulthood.
-Two daughters (Jane Randolph and Lucy Elizabeth) and an unnamed son died as infants, and her last child, also named Lucy Elizabeth, died at the age of two of whooping cough.2 Martha herself lived only four months after the birth of her last child.
+Two daughters (Jane Randolph and Lucy Elizabeth) and an unnamed son died as infants, and her last child, also named Lucy Elizabeth, died at the age of two of whooping cough.7 Martha herself lived only four months after the birth of her last child.

 Before her death in September of 1782, Martha Wayles Skelton Jefferson copied the following lines from Laurence Sterne's Tristam Shandy: